15 Strategies to Increase CPA Exam Pass Rates

 Accounting students have a stereotype that includes being driven over-achievers, super book smart and most of all students who never fail!

-Unfortunately 80% of CPA candidates fail at least one section of the CPA exam and it’s this reality, this fear of failure, which causes accounting students to delay even sitting for the CPA exam.
+Unfortunately approximately 80% of CPA candidates fail at least one section of the CPA exam (based on AICPA cumulative pass rate data, roughly 20% pass all sections on their first attempt), and it's this reality, this fear of failure, which causes accounting students to delay even sitting for the CPA exam.

 Take Heather for example: